Ibukun16/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Variables, if, else and while programming
+This project directory contains practice exercises on the use of Variables, if, else and while statements in C programming.
+ALX is a very interesting and insightful program.
+You need grit and tenacity to accomplish the goals of the program.